This post may contain affiliate links.

 Where to Camp in Sedona, Arizona

 There are a lot of free and paid camping options in and around Sedona.
-We have camped with friends for free on public land, stayed at a Sedona timeshare resort with an RV park.
-Most recently, we stayed at Verde Ranch RV Resort about 30 miles outside of Sedona.
+We have camped for free on public land, stayed at a Sedona timeshare resort with an RV park and we’ve even stayed at Verde Ranch RV Resort about 30 miles outside of Sedona.

 To quickly find campgrounds, RV dumps, propane fills, potable water for RV fresh tank and more RVing/camping resources we use Allstays.
 Check out our AllStays Review.